Multivariate Submodular Optimization: Introduction

-While several of our multi-agent results extend to the multivariate setting, the class of multi-submodular functions can encode much more than the ``decomposable'' functions arising in multi-agent objectives.
-We give complexity-theoretic evidence of this in Section~\ref{sec:MA min F=V} where we establish (see Corollary \ref{cor:b_i=1} and Lemma \ref{lem:b_i=1Hard}) a large gap between the following two problems.
+Our first contribution is to show that the MV framework can model much more general problems than the separable multi-agent (i.e. MASO) framework.
+This is quantitatively captured in the following information theoretic result (see Section~\ref{sec:hardness-monot}) where we establish a large gap between the two problems:

-\begin{proposition} The problem (MV-Min) is $\Omega(n)$-inapproximable under the oracle model (even if $g$ is monotone and nonnegative) whereas the problem (MA-Min) has an exact polytime algorithm (for arbitrary submodular functions $g_i$). \end{proposition}

-The remainder of the introduction is structured as follows.
-In Section~\ref{sec:reduce}, we describe our generic reductions which turn MA (and in some cases, the more general multivariate) optimization problems into a SA primitive.
-This reduction together with recent algorithmic advances in (SA) submodular optimization imply that many interesting instances of CMASO become tractable.
-Prior work in both the single and multi-agent settings is summarized in Section~\ref{sec:related work}.
-We believe that the CMASO and CMVSO frameworks have potential for future applications and so we start by presenting some existing examples which fit into, and can be further extended, in these models.